Evolving CAR Therapies and the Growing Need for Robust PK/PD Monitoring

 Chimeric Antigen Receptor (CAR) based therapies are a growing and continuing focus in oncology and autoimmune therapeutic development.
 They utilize either self (autologous) or donor-derived (allogenic) T cells that are genetically engineered to target and kill cancerous or autoreactive cells.

-With the success of approved CAR-T cell therapies, designs have continued to evolve from first-generation CAR constructs with simplified designs to fifth-generation constructs that overcome challenges of prior generations (Zugasti, 2025; Moon, 2025).
+With the success of approved CAR-T cell therapies, designs have continued to evolve from first-generation CAR constructs with simplified designs to fifth-generation constructs that overcome challenges of prior generations (Zugasti et al., 2025; Moon et al., 2025).

 Tracking both the pharmacodynamic (PD) and the pharmacokinetic (PK) responses is critical in CAR therapy trials.
-Flow cytometry-based approaches that enable detailed evaluation of CAR-T persistence and phenotypic analysis are one such way to support the PK/PD biomarker strategy (Wang, 2025).
+Flow cytometry-based approaches that enable detailed evaluation of CAR-T persistence and phenotypic analysis are one such way to support the PK/PD biomarker strategy (Wang et al., 2025).

 Generating biologically relevant and actionable results from flow cytometry-based assays requires focused development and validation steps.
 KCAS Bio regularly supports the development and validation of flow cytometry methods for immunophenotyping and PK assays to track circulating CAR-T cells.
 Considerations for method design include factors such as the intended use of data, sample matrix, sample stability, and critical endpoints.
 While a variety of sample matrices can be used, PK methods conducted on fresh or fixed whole blood minimize sample manipulation, preserve biological endpoints, and allow reporting of absolute cell counts.
 A companion PD assay for use with either fresh whole blood or cryopreserved PBMCs can extend the exploration of a CAR-T study.